ssercpp12/Homework/Homework_1/script/readme.md

 ```
 The `chmod` is used to make sure the script file have the permission to execute.

-3. If everything work as expected, you can get the file like
+If everything work as expected, you can get the result file like `id_name.cpp.result`.
-   `id_name.cpp.result`.